plasma-umass/doppio/README-ARTIFACT.md

 ### Caveats

 In both versions, the "Addons" and "Map Editor" menu items do not function.
 The first is likely an Emscripten bug.
 The latter is due to the program attempting to synchronously poll for input.
-Unlike DoppioJVM, Emscripten cannot emulate synchronous C++ features in terms of asynchronous browser functionality.
-And since the browser has only asynchronous APIs for prompting for input, this feature of "Me and My Shadow" will remain unsupported in Emscripten until someone refactors the code to use asynchronous C++ APIs.
+Unlike DoppioJVM, Emscripten cannot emulate synchronous C++ features in terms of asynchronous browser functionality (§2.1).
+And since the browser has only asynchronous APIs for processing input\*, this feature of "Me and My Shadow" will remain unsupported in Emscripten until someone refactors the code to use asynchronous C++ APIs.

+\* [`window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window.prompt) is the one exception.